bpenwell/InstantlyAnalyze-Components/README.md

 You can use this repo to fork as a template for your own React library projects.

+## Pre-requisites
+if the storybook command doesn't work, you may need to run:
+`npx sb init`

 ## Available Scripts

 ### Build the library